khiajohnson/pseudorandomization/README.md

 # pseudorandomization
-Pseudorandomization code in a few different formats.
-The notebook is the easiest to use upon download, and the markdown is the easiest to read.
+Pseudorandomization code in a python notebook.
+There are options to set the number of fillers at the beginning, and the minimum number of fillers between targets.